Implicit self-consistent electrolyte model in plane-wave density-functional theory: Crystal Shape Control by Applied Potential

-The implicit electrolyte model, VASPsol, enables the study the electrode surfaces in realistic environments and under various conditions, such as of an electrode immersed in an electrolyte with an external potential applied.
-To illustrate the utility of the solvation model, we apply it to study the adsorption energy and diffusion energy barrier of an adatom on a metallic electrode that is immersed in a 1M aqueous electrolyte as a function of applied potential.
+The implicit electrolyte model, VASPsol, enables the study of electrode surfaces in realistic environments and under various conditions, such as of an electrode immersed in an electrolyte with an external potential applied.
+To illustrate the utility of the solvation model, we determine how an applied potential changes the equilibrium shape of a Cu crystal in a 1 M electrolyte.
+The crystal shape is controlled by the surface energies.
+We show that the surface energies are sensitive to the applied potential and that each facet follows different trends, leading to opportunities for the practical control of the shape of nanocrystals.